Locating and Editing Factual Associations in Mamba: Locating Key States for Factual Recall

-To investigate this question, we replicate an experiment from \cite{meng2022locating} to probe \textit{path-specific effects} \citep{pearl2022direct} for paths that avoid either $g_i$, $s_i$, or $o_i$ contributions.
+To investigate this question, we replicate an experiment from \cite{meng2022locating} to probe \textit{path-specific effects} \citep{pearl2022direct} by severing a path from the causal graph and monitoring its effect.
+Here, we are interested in understanding the effect of the contributions from $g_i$, $s_i$, and $o_i$ (i.e. states that are processed by $\text{W}_g$, Conv + SSM, and $\text{W}_o$ respectively) while recalling a fact.
 First, in the corrupted run $G^*$, at token position $i$, we cache all the contributions from the $s_i$ paths as $s_i^* = \{s_i^{*(\ell)} |\; \ell \in [1, L]\}$.
-Then in the patched run $G^*[{\leftarrow h_i^{(\ell)}}]$ we patch $h_i^{(\ell)}$ cached from the clean run $G$ into its corresponding state (as in \Cref{fig:activation_patching}), but with an additional modification: to understand the contribution from the $s_i$ paths, we sever those paths by patching $s_i^*$ to their corresponding locations (see \Cref{fig:path-blocking-setup}).
-The same experiment can be conducted to understand the contributions of $g_i$ and $o_i$.
-We note that blocking the $o_i$ paths will block the $s_i$ and $g_i$ paths as well (see \Cref{fig:mambablock}).
+Then in the patched run $G^*[{\leftarrow h_i^{(\ell)}}]$, we restore $h_i^{(\ell)}$ that was cached from the clean run $G$ into its corresponding state (as in \Cref{fig:activation_patching}), but with an additional modification: to understand the contribution from the $s_i$ paths, we sever those paths by also patching $s_i^*$ (cached from the corrupted run $G^*$) to their corresponding locations (see \Cref{fig:path-blocking-setup}).
+The same experiment is replicated to understand the contributions of $g_i$ and $o_i$ states.
+We note that severing the $o_i^{(\ell)}$ will sever $s_i^{(\ell)}$ and $g_i^{(\ell)}$ as well (see \Cref{fig:mambablock}).